 4. Quantity configurations: The quantity configuration defines the measurement filtering configuration used for all event evaluation and related reporting, and for periodical reporting of that measurement.
 For NR measurements, the network may configure up to 2 quantity configurations with a reference in the NR measurement object to the configuration that is to be used.
 In each configuration, different filter coefficients can be configured for different measurement quantities, for different RS types, and for measurements per cell and per beam.

+5. Measurement gaps: Periods that the UE may use to perform measurements.

-5. Measurement gaps: Periods that the UE may use to perform measurements.A UE in RRC_CONNECTED maintains a measurement object list, a reporting configuration list, and a measurement identities list according to signalling and procedures in this specification.
+6. Effective measurement window: Periods that the UE may use to perform inter RAT measurements.

+A UE in RRC_CONNECTED maintains a measurement object list, a reporting configuration list, and a measurement identities list according to signalling and procedures in this specification.
 The measurement object list possibly includes NR measurement object(s), CLI measurement object(s), inter-RAT objects, and L2 U2N Relay objects.
 Similarly, the reporting configuration list includes NR, inter-RAT, and L2 U2N Relay reporting configurations.
 Any measurement object can be linked to any reporting configuration of the same RAT type.
 Some reporting configurations may not be linked to a measurement object.
 Likewise, some measurement objects may not be linked to a reporting configuration.

 The measurement procedures distinguish the following types of cells: